 Remembering and Honoring The LGBT Heroes and Victims of 9/11

-Please everyone take a minute to read this list and reflect and remember our fallen LGBT brothers and sisters listed here and all the victims of that fateful day
+Please everyone take a minute to read this list and reflect and remember our fallen LGBT brothers and sisters listed here and for all the victims of that fateful day

 Father Mychal Judge: The first recorded victim of the September the 11th terrorist attacks was openly gay Father Mychal Judge, a Roman Catholic priest and chaplain to the New York City Fire Department who died ministering at Ground Zero even though he was under no obligation to be there.
 He gave his life to comfort others in his hour of need.